kboutarel/HackPrinceton-Scraper/README.md

 ## Part 1: Submissions
+### Scraper
 For the first part of the assignment, you will need to complete the code in the file `submissions.py`.
 We give you a skeleton code to help you get started but you may start from scratch if you prefer.
-Your goal is to create a JSON file named `submission.json` which will contain a list of dictionaries.
+Your goal is to create a JSON file named `submissions.json` which will contain all of the submissions as a list of dictionaries.
-Each dictionary should have the following keys:
+Each dictionary will represent a submission and should have the following keys:
 * `Authors` : devpost ids of authors of the submission

 * `Name` : name of the submission